ocaml-flambda/flambda-backend/jane/doc/extensions/stack/pitfalls.md

 ## Typing of (@@) and (|>)

-The typechecking of (@@) and (|>) changed slightly with the local allocations typechecker, in order to allow them to work with both local and nonlocal arguments.
+The type-checking of (@@) and (|>) changed slightly with locality, in order to allow them to work with both local and global arguments.
 The major difference is that:

     f x @@ y
     y |> f x